joobinjones/reviewtrackers-challenge/README.md

 I used a combination of context and prop passing in this challenge.
 While this is generally what I am most comfortable with in personal projects, I think I could have delegated a few more things to the context store.
 For instance, the reviewId of a review that is being viewed in detail or replied to is a very important piece of data in this application.
 Maybe creating a key in the context store for the current active reviewId would be a better practice in a larger application.

+## DOCUMENTATION!

+I did not have the chance to document my code to the level I like to.
+Generally, at a minimum, I will document what a function takes in, what it returns, and why.

 # What I am proud of about this challenge

 - I used TypeScript to the best of my ability.